xprova/bisect-tau/README.md

 1. When `reset` is pulled high, the DUT must transition to logic low.

-2. When `reset` is low and `clk` is high (or at a low-to-high transition of `clk` for edge-sensitive devices) the DUT must transition to the logic state indicated by `d`.
+2. When `reset` is low and `clk` is pulled high (or at a low-to-high transition of `clk` for edge-sensitive devices) the DUT must transition to the state indicated by `d`.

-The DUT must be prepared as a spice sub-circuit and have the required ports so a minimum definition would be something like:
+A minumum definition of the DUT would be something like:

 ```
 .SUBCKT mydut D Q QN CLK RESET

-	* spice components of dut defined here
+	* dut components and their connections defined here

 .ENDS mydut
 ```

+Note: ports don't need to be defined in order and are case insensitive.

 Spice circuits are part of the backend of cell libraries and can usually be used with the tool with little to no modification.

-After locating the spice sub-circuit definition for the bistable device to be characterized, an instance of the latch must be declared in a wrapper spice file.
+After locating the spice sub-circuit definition for the latch (or bistable) design to be characterized, an instance of the design must be declared in a wrapper spice file.
 The wrapper must:

-1. Define any DUT dependencies (e.g. transistor models)
+1. Define any design dependencies (e.g. transistor models)
 2. Define the supply voltage
 3. Instantiate the design naming its ports `reset`, `clk`, `d`, `q` and `qn`